-If you’re planning to remodel a bathroom and wondering about shower options, consider a walk-in shower without doors.
-This type of shower is gaining popularity because it can take up less space in a bathroom (since there are no door swings or frame to account for), it’s easier to maintain and use than a traditional shower, and it can be adapted to fit your lifestyle and the look you want for your bathroom.
+One of the most popular features homeowners ask about when planning a bathroom remodeling project is a walk-in shower without a door.
+This type of shower uses less space in a bathroom since there are no door swings or a frame to account for and can be adapted to your lifestyle and décor preferences.

 Here are six facts to know about walk-in showers without doors: